3110 W. Agawan Street, Tampa, FL 33629

 About Twelfth Street Studio

 Twelfth Street Studio was formed as a collaboration between longtime colleagues and previous firm principals Rick Penza and Brandon Hicks.
-Centered in downtown Tampa, the online magazine 83 Degrees called Twelfth Street Studio one of the coolest offices in Tampa and St. Pete — an example of the “slew of progressive, out-of-the-box workspaces emerging throughout the region.”
-The residential architecture firm is led by Rick Penza, RA, who’s won the 2002 Eduardo Garcia Award and the 2004 Planning Commission Community Design Award of Excellence.
-He’s worked with famous celebrity architect Nate Berkus from TLC’s Nate and Jeremiah By Design.
+Centered in downtown Tampa, the online magazine 83 Degrees called Twelfth Street Studio one of the coolest offices in Tampa and St. Pete—an example of the “slew of progressive, out-of-the-box workspaces emerging throughout the region.”
+The residential architecture firm is led by Rick Penza who has won the 2002 Eduardo Garcia Award and the 2004 Planning Commission Community Design Award of Excellence.
+He has worked with famous celebrity architect Nate Berkus from TLC’s Nate and Jeremiah By Design.
 Penza’s work has also been featured in Florida Architect Magazine and Florida Designers Review Magazine.
-Brandon Hicks RA, LEED AP, has been awarded the USF School of Architecture and Community Design Service Award 2013, the 2012 Eduardo Garcia Award, and the Andrew Ferendino Endowment Scholarship in 2000, and he is an adjunct professor at the USF School of Architecture and Design.
+Brandon Hicks, on the other hand, has been awarded the USF School of Architecture and Community Design Service Award 2013, the 2012 Eduardo Garcia Award, and the Andrew Ferendino Endowment Scholarship in 2000.
+He is also an adjunct professor at the USF School of Architecture and Design.
+The firm’s process emphasizes the importance of taking into account site factors, cultural and economic environments, programming, and of course budget constraints.
+This makes its process highly personalized.

 One of Twelfth Street Studio’s residential projects was the “Palma Ceia” Residence in Tampa.
 The firm worked with their client with renovations that encompassed significant changes to an existing traditional structure.
 Large-scale alterations included a new entry sequence, reflection garden, and second-floor recreation room.
 The project also included custom stairing, a wine room, furniture, and door handles.
 Another project was the “Westshore Residence” in Tampa.
 This 8,000-square-foot, new-build residence used an open floor plan designed around a series of protected grand trees.
 The firm worked to create an incredible interior design in collaboration with Nate Berkus Associates.
 Twelfth Street Studio also worked on a “Hyde Park Residence,” converting an original 1908 Sears and Roebucks kit house, located in the Hyde Park Historic District in Tampa.